-- Some knowledge of, and the ability to read, comprehend, and apply Federal, State, and County criminal, juvenile, civil, and traffic laws, and Federal and State Court decisions regarding same. - Some knowledge of, and the ability to read, comprehend, and apply Sheriff's Office rules, regulations, and written directives. - Some knowledge of the Sheriff's Office, and County and State government agencies' structures and functions. - Some knowledge of Montgomery County streets, roads, and related geography. - Some knowledge of, and skill in using self-defense techniques.
+- Knowledge of and the ability to read, comprehend, and apply Federal, State, and County criminal, juvenile, civil, and traffic laws, and Federal and State Court decisions regarding same. - Knowledge of and the ability to read, comprehend, and apply Sheriff's Office rules, regulations, and written directives. - Knowledge of the Sheriff's Office, and County and State government agencies' structures and functions. - Knowledge of Montgomery County streets, roads, and related geography. - Knowledge of and skill in using self-defense techniques. - Knowledge of and skill in the effective use of firearms and other standard law enforcement weapons and equipment.

-- Some knowledge of, and skill in the effective use of firearms and other standard law enforcement weapons and equipment. - Skill in the use of desktop and mobile computer, and two-way radio systems in regular and emergency situations. - Skill in pursuit, apprehension and restraint of suspects and fugitives. - Ability to appropriately respond in emergency situations. - Ability to understand and carry out oral and written instructions. - Ability to establish and maintain effective working relationships with co-workers and with the public. - Ability to prepare clear, concise and accurate reports.
+- Skill in the use of desktop and mobile computer, and two-way radio systems in regular and emergency situations. - Skill in pursuit, apprehension and restraint of suspects and fugitives. - Ability to appropriately respond in emergency situations. - Ability to understand and carry out oral and written instructions. - Ability to establish and maintain effective working relationships with co-workers and with the - Ability to prepare clear, concise and accurate reports.